reasonwithoutrestraint/site/Original/Metaethical Overview.md

 ### Objection

 1. Open Question Argument
-2. Moral truth is agent dependent (some theories)
+2. Too agent dependent (some theories)
+    - Cannot account for disagreement
+    - Seems to not justify normative authority
 3. Cannot account for normativity generally, specifically epistemic rationality (some theories).

 # REALISM